ha-khan/File-Storage-Service/README.md

 ### Starting up Block/Metadata Server
 Run the scripts in the document root of the project.
 ```
-bash scripts/runBlockServer.sh config.txt             # Start the block server on the port specified in the config.txt file
+bash scripts/runBlockServer.sh config.txt             # Start the blockfile server on the port specified in the config.txt file
 bash scripts/runMetaServer.sh config.txt 1            # Start the metadata server on the port specified in the config.txt and give it some ID.
 ```

 A thing to note is that in the shell scripts; the path to the python scripts located in src folder will need to be changed according to your filesystem.

+#### On a correct startup
 ```
 (filestorage) HAK:File-Storage-Service hamzakhan$ bash scripts/runBlockServer.sh config.txt
 Initializing block server
 Starting server on port :  7080
 ```